gnithin/ps-query/README.md

 ps_query -q 'image like ".*bas[es].*"'
 ```

-* Search for containers by their commands as well(even if you only rember 1 of it's commands) -
+* Search for containers by their commands as well(even if you only remember 1 of it's commands) -
 ```
 ps_query -q 'command = "/bin/bash"'
 ```